puzzle/ansible-training/content/labs/04.2/_index.en.md

   ```
 - On node1: There should be a entry in the file `/etc/dinner.txt` for each user in the variable `users`.
 Use a for-loop in the template.
 - On node1: If a user has no food specified, use kebab.
 Look for `filters` in the online docs.
 You should be familiar with searching the online docs by now.
-- On node2: The same playbook userplay.yml should create a (linux) group for every different food specified in the variable users.
+- On node2: The same playbook `userplay.yml` should create a (linux) group for every different food specified in the variable users.
 If a user has no food defined, create the group kebab instead
 - On node2: Create a user for every entry in the users variable.
 Ensure that this user is also in the group with the same name as his food.
-Again, if no food is defined for this user, add group kebab
+Again, if no food is defined for this user, add group kebab.

 #### Bonus 1

-- On node2: Set the loginshell to /bin/zsh
+- On node2: Set the loginshell to /bin/zsh for all users.

 #### Bonus 2
-- On node2: If (and only if) the user is santos, disable login (means set the shell to /usr/sbin/nologin and use a if/else statement in the template to do so)
+- On node2: If (and only if) the user is santos, disable login.
+This means set the shell to /usr/sbin/nologin and use a if/else statement in the template to do so.

 #### Bonus 3
-On node2:
+- All on node2:
 - Set the default password on all servers to "`N0t_5o_s3cur3!`"
 - Once the password was set, your playbook should not set it again.
 Not even when it got changed.
 - Hash the password using the sha512 algorithm.